The shortest wine making instructions of a quality wine could be. Harvest as healthy grapes as possible and fast deliver them to the wine cellar.

 What Can All Go Wrong?

 In addition to problems with alcoholic fermentation, pesticide residues (dry autumn) can cause innocent tastes and unpleasant odors.
-Insecticides, acaricides, nematicides, and other pesticides used against pests do not interfere with alcoholic fermentation at normal doses, nor do they introduce innocent flavors or aromas, as pesticides are fixed in grape powder, strawberry fat and migrate through wine to the human body, with all the consequences.
+Insecticides, acaricides, nematicides, and other pesticides used against pests do not interfere with alcoholic fermentation at normal doses, nor do they introduce innocent flavors or aromas, as pesticides are fixed in grape powder, and strawberry fat and migrate through wine to the human body, with all the consequences.
 In contrast, fungicides have a wider field of action to be a barrier to alcoholic fermentation.

 Fungicides for botrytis are more significant potential inhibitors of alcoholic fermentation than other fungicides.
 How to prevent the negative consequences of damaged grapes?
 The enzyme laccase can only be destroyed by heating (temperature between 75 and 80 ° C).
 This procedure is expensive, and not all basements have the appropriate equipment.
 Raw grape rot is estimated to be harmful to red wines at levels above 12% and white wines at levels above 25%.
-The solution to very rotten red grapes is also the production of white wine from grapes of red varieties according to the production procedures of “blanc de noir” or rosé wines.
+The solution for very rotten red grapes is also the production of white wine from grapes of red varieties according to the production procedures of “blanc de noir” or rosé wines.